 “Emerging countries in turmoil pose great opportunity for evangelism.”

-In addition to providing access to over 4400 medical treatments from skull reconstruction to removal of parasites, MERCY PARTNERS assist in the mitigation of Cholera, Malaria, and typhoid on a regular basis.
-First response and trauma care in conflict zones provide a visible presence of Gods love during crisis.
+In addition to providing access to over 4400 medical treatments from skull reconstruction to removal of parasites, MERCY PARTNERS assist in the mitigation of Cholera, Malaria, and Typhoid on a regular basis.
+First response and trauma care in conflict zones provide a visible presence of God's love during times of crisis.
 Nutritional supplements, supplies, and instruction to create Oral Rehydration Solution [ORS] frees a community to care for themselves long after the clinics move away.
 By empowering the church, sanitation and hygiene outreach is administered by local hands connected to loving hearts.
-Instead of far off strangers rendering aid, it is the empowered church who enters the camps of the displaced to remove each parasite that had already developed into the larvae stage.
-Trash homes are sanitized and hygiene classes are given along side of a medical outreach.
+Instead of far off strangers rendering aid, it is the empowered church that enters the camps of the displaced to remove each parasite that had already developed into the larvae stage.
+Trash homes are sanitized and hygiene classes are given alongside medical outreachs.
 Treatment of other ailments that can not be overlooked are immediately addressed and the local disciples pray over each soul as they speak about a loving heavenly Father and His Son who died and was resurrected.

 When Tom Kilian founded MERCY PARTNERS, he traveled just south of Abyei (near Darfur), he was confronted by many sick, diseased, and injured.
 Soon, even his clothing became fair game for cleaning wounds for immediate first aid.
 It became clear that as MERCY PARTNERS' mission continues, we must address the practical need of medicine, but how?
 A native medic was introduced to Tom when a mutual friend had recognized some similarities.
 They immediately partnered and started a series of medical clinics under the directive of local health officials which led to sharing the message of the “Great Doctor."
 The picture above depicts providing care for a sick child at one of our Mercy Mission Clinics.